 - Creation of visuals, such as cartoons or animation

-As you spend time watching and listening, you’ll see that there are people who seem to do well with certain kinds of media.
-If you are going to be effective in building an audience, creating messages, and changing minds, you’ll need to find where you’re comfortable and effective.
+As you spend time watching and listening to other people, you’ll see that there are those who seem to do well with certain kinds of media.
+If you are going to be effective in building an audience, creating messages, and changing minds, you’ve got to find where you’re comfortable and effective.

 Mixing and matching different types of media also represents a great way get your idea across.